-We will visit several other Byzantine churches like the "Little Cathedral," a 12th century church that sits just behind and to the side of the 19th century Metropolitan Cathedral of Athens.
-The "Little Cathedral" is dedicated both to the Theotokos and St. Eleutherios.
-In addition, we will also visit the 11th century Kessariani Monastery on Mount Hymettos about 20 minutes outside of Athens.
-The Monastery of Kessariane, whose katholicon is dedicated to the Presentation of the Theotokos, was built over the sight of an earlier classical temple dedicated to Apollo and later, Aphrodite.
+We visited several other Byzantine churches like the "Little Cathedral," a 12th century church that sits just behind and to the side of the much larger 19th century Metropolitan Cathedral of Athens.
+Called the "Little Cathedral" because it is only 40 feet long and 25 feet wide, this cruciform, domed church was built by Michael Choniates, who served as the bishop of Athens from 1180 to 1204.
+It is dedicated both to the Theotokos and St. Eleutherios the martyr.
+In addition, we visited the 11th century Kessariani Monastery on Mount Hymettos about 20 minutes outside of Athens.
+The Monastery of Kessariane, whose katholicon is dedicated to the Presentation of the Theotokos, was built over the sight of an earlier classical temple dedicated to Apollo and later,

+Aphrodite.
 The temple's original floor and Ionic columns were incorporated into the monastery structure and the katholicon or main church still stands undamaged.

-Wednesday, June 1st Day 3
+Wednesday, June 1st Day 4 - Athens and Corinth

-This morning, after breakfast, we will visit the famous Byzantine Museum near Syntagma (Constitution) Square in Athens to view hundreds of ancient icons spanning the 4th through the 19th centuries.
+After breakfast, we visited the famous Byzantine Museum near Syntagma (Constitution) Square in Athens to view hundreds of ancient icons spanning the 4th through the 19th centuries.
 Originally called the Villa Illissia, this elegant Florentine-style mansion was built between 1840 and 1848 by Stamatis Kleanthis for the Duchesse de Plaissance (1785-1854), an eccentric woman, the wife of one of Napoleon's generals and a key figure in Athenian society in the mid-19th century.
 Art collector George Sotiriou converted the house into a museum in the 1930's.
 Three rooms have been created from fragments of now lost Byzantine churches: a 5th century three aisled basilica; an11th century domed cruciform structure; and a post-Byzantine church.
 Elsewhere on the ground floor, the exhibits range from early Christian 4th century basilica fragments from the Acropolis to 15th century sculptures from the Frankish occupation of Greece.